JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-amazon-ec2.md

 #### Tagging Instances Launched by TeamCity

 The following requirements must be met for tagging instances launched by TeamCity:
-* you have the `ec2:*Tags` permissions
+* You have all `ec2:*Tags` permissions;
-* the [maximum number of tags (50)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html#tag-restrictions) for your Amazon EC2 resource is not reached
+* The [maximum number of tags (50)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html#tag-restrictions) for your Amazon EC2 resource is not reached.

-In the absence of tagging permissions, TeamCity will still launch Amazon AMI and EBS images with no tags applied; Amazon EC2 spot instances will not be launched.
+Without tagging permissions, TeamCity can still launch Amazon AMI and EBS images with no tags applied but is unable to launch Amazon EC2 spot instances

 TeamCity enables users to get instance launch information by marking the created instances with the `teamcity:TeamcityData` tag containing `<server UUID>:-<cloud profile ID>:-<image reference>`. __This tag is necessary for TeamCity integration with EC2 and must not be deleted.__